preservim/vim-wordy/README.markdown

 ## What is _wordy_?

 _wordy_ is not a grammar checker.
 Nor is it a guide to proper word usage.
-Rather, _wordy_ is a lightweight tool to assist writers in identifying those words and phrases known for their history of misuse, abuse, and overuse, at least according to usage experts.
+Rather, _wordy_ is a lightweight tool to assist you in identifying those words and phrases known for their history of misuse, abuse, and overuse, at least according to usage experts.